nrao/adc5g_devel/doc/Readme.md

 # Introduction

 The Roach 2 boards used for Vegas and DIBAS each have two ADC cards.
 On the time scale of a few times a year, these cards need to be calibrated.
-In addition, whenever the boards are power cycled, the calibration results need to be reloaded.
+In addition, whenever the boards are power cycled, reprogrammed or clockrate changed, some of these different calibration results need to be reloaded.

 This document describes the AdcCalibration code, which performs the above tasks.